MikhailZolotarev/Diploma/README.md

 # Diploma
-Repository contains a code for the Diploma paper "Informational Cascades and Vaccination incentives" of ICEF student Mikhail Zolotarev
+Repository contains a code for the Diploma paper "Informational cascades and vaccination incentives" of ICEF student Mikhail Zolotarev

 Abstract:
 This paper builds a model describing vaccination dynamics in which the agents get heterogeneous information.